JaxCavalera/Tagged_Isomorphic/README.md

 ##### Display Components Pre-Development
 Below is a list of User Stories broken down into Tasks and Sub-Tasks that will be completed during this Sprint.

+>Spike Solutions will need to be developed in order to complete the commented sub-tasks.

 * **Heading Display Components**
-  - Login Panel
+  - Login
-  - Logout Panel
+  - Logout
-  - Nav Bar
+  - Navigation Bar
-  - Heading Wrapper
+  - Logo
 * **Home Display Components**
-  - Logged Out Home Body
+  - Home Login Body
-  - Logged In Home Body
+  - Home Logout Body
 * **Gallery Display Components**
-  - Gallery Image Template
+  - Gallery Image
+  >*Missing props to handle checkbox related functions & onClick function if the image is clicked on to go to the Editor View*

   - Gallery Body
+  >*PropType for instances of the Image Component may need changing when the approach to handling this task is updated from using renderToString*

-  - Gallery Footer CP
+  - Gallery Footer
 * **Editor Display Components**
-  - Editor Sidebar CP
+  - Editor Sidebar
   - Editor Body
-  - Editor Footer CP
+  - Editor Footer

 ##### Display Components Post-Development
 Post-Development notes regarding Display Components will be listed in this section of the document and describe changes that were made to the originally proposed layout.